Introduction & club history

 These words were proclaimed by Heriot-Watt alumni Eric Liddell, Olympian athlete and gold medal and bronze medal winner in the 400m and 200m respectively at the 1924 Paris Olympics for Britain.

 At Heriot-Watt Athletics Club we offer everything from track and field to cross country and road running.
-It is a friendly, fun loving place to be.
+We are also involved in hill running and have links with a local triathlon club.
+It is a friendly, fun-loving place to be.
 So whether you are wanting to compete at the elite level or to just stay active and have fun, then this is the club for you!

 It often helps to find the motivation to run, and to continue running, if you do it with others.
 We want you to run with us and have a great time doing it!
-The banter is good, and we have great social nights throughout the semesters at our club sponsors, Shanghai and McGowans.
+The banter is good, and we have great social nights throughout the semesters at our club sponsors.
 We also have a partnership with the running store Run and Become for members to get top quality advice on running kit.

 We do like to get the best out of our teammates and support all the races we take part in.
 If you come first or last we don’t care, we will still be cheering you on!
-Its taking part and having fun that is the main goal.
+Taking part and having fun is the main goal.
 If you aren’t up for the competitions, training round the beautiful grounds of the University is always fun and challenging.

 We want anyone with a passion or curiosity for running, of any ability to join us at one or all of our sessions.
 So don’t be shy, come and join us!